Copyright © Astronomy Roadshow Planetarium All rights Reserved

 Please do not use Facebook for actual booking enquiries

 Our service support four charities.
 Smile Malawai is an Orphanage in Africa formed by Elsbeth Beacke of Sittingbourne, Kent.
 Click on picture above for the website.

 Presenter has been quad-jabbed.

 Established January 1994 / Owner of the Largest Mobile Dome in the UK

-The main aim of The Astronomy Roadshow is to increase general interest in science.
-We visit 230-250 venues / 35,000 people a year - 700,000 since 1994.
+The mission of The Astronomy Roadshow is to increase general interest in science.
+We visit 220-240 venues / 38,000+ people a year in a dome- 1.3 million since 1994; including 5,000 a year via hall lectures.
 The world faces huge problems today; Famine, Energy & Material Shortages, Climate Change, Destruction of the Natural World, New Diseases etc; all can be solved by new science and policy.
-By increasing the number of people involved, we increase our chances of survival or fall upon very hard times for centuries and remain stuck here on Planet Earth.
-The 21st century is a unique era where we get this choice.
+By increasing the number of people involved, we increase our chances of survival or fall upon very hard times and remain stuck here on Planet Earth for centuries.
+The 21st century is a unique era where we get this choice of futures.

 A shot taken on the 29th Jan 2023 with my new (used) Nikon P1000 camera.
 This was not taken through a telescope: I just used its zoom lens.

 The big crater near the bottom is called Clavius, 225km wide.